SoftUni-Internal/interactive-content/EN/01-Introduction-To-Databases/07-Workbench-Installation-Windows.md

 **Step 1.
 Download MySQL Community Server**

-Go to the MySQL web site and download MySQL Community Server.
+Go to the MySQL website, and download MySQL Community Server.

-The link given above should redirect you to the official MySQL webpage where you can find a link to downloading the MySQL Community Server Installer.
+The link given above should redirect you to the official MySQL webpage, where you can find a link to downloading the MySQL Community Server Installer.

 Click the "Download" button corresponding to your OS.